Rookout/docs/docs/node-setup.md

 <div class="rookout-org-info"></div>

+### Serverless cold-start times

-**Note:** Rookout default cold start time is 500ms, and is reduced to 100ms by adding `quick: true` to the options object.
+Rookout takes around 500ms to initialize by default, this affects only cold starts of your function.
+If cold-start times are critical, the initialization time can be reduced to around 100ms by adding `quick: true` to the options object, or setting "ROOKOUT_LAMBDA_QUICK_START=True" as an environment variable.

+Note that at the moment the quick start feature only works with the Lambda wrapper, and might cause some messages not to be sent to the UI.

 <div class="rookout-org-info"></div>